 Portable gas grills have become popular with renewed interest in camping and the outdoors.
 These models are scaled-down versions of their large-cart cousins, featuring retractable legs and a nozzle attachment geared for smaller tanks of fuel.
 Many traveling gas grills also have trays to hold your supplies.

-Table top gas grills with smoking capabilities are smaller table top gas grills that contain a smoker box that holds wood chips or pellets that, when burned, add a rich, smoky taste to your meat, poultry, fish, or vegetables.
+Table top gas grills with smoking capabilities contain a smoker box that holds wood chips or pellets that, that when burned, add a rich, smoky taste to your meat, poultry, fish, or vegetables.

 Propane or Natural Gas ?